Oakley Flight Jacket Review

 Fit and Comfort

-The Flight Jacket is a comfortable pair of sunglasses but they couldn't quite match the highest levels of comfort provided by our top-rated models.
-Testers found the comfort level to be quite good with a medium to large fit that works for a range of face sizes.
+The Flight Jacket is a comfortable pair of sunglasses, but they couldn't quite match the highest levels of comfort provided by our top-rated models.
+Testers found the comfort level quite good, with a medium to large fit that works for various face sizes.
 The glasses come with two arm lengths that can be swapped out to meet your needs or preferences or to improve their fit with cycling helmets.
-The arms and the nose pad are made with Oakley's signature Unobtanium rubber that is smooth and comfortable and keeps the glasses in place impressively well.
+The arms and the nose pad are made with Oakley's signature Unobtanium rubber that is smooth and comfortable and keeps the glasses in place impressively.

 The curved lens and wrap-around design of the glasses fit quite close to the face.
 While the fit was generally fine for our testers, they are more prone to make contact with our cheeks than most of the models we tested.
 You can adjust how close the glasses sit to your face with the Advancer nose bridge.
 While this system does work well for its intended purpose, testers found the top portion of the nose pad to make slight unwanted contact with the brow.

 The frame has a medium to large fit with an aerodynamic design that wraps around the sides and bottom of the large lens, which is frameless across the top.
-The frameless brow design is intended to increase the upper field of view, and it does so quite effectively.
-In fact, very little of the frame is visible at all unless you go out of your way to look for it on the lower periphery.
+The frameless brow design is intended to increase the upper field of view and does so quite effectively.
+Very little of the frame is visible unless you go out of your way to look for it on the lower periphery.